RainbowHackerHorse/FreeBSD-On-Linode/README.txt

 You can verify integrity of the image by downloading freebsd102-linode.sig from either my github or the fileserver you found this on.
-Grab my key (0x5F94763A) and run $gpg --verify freebsd102-linode.sig freebsd102-linode.img This signature file totally doesn't exist yet, I'll be signing it eventually.
-I'll sign my locally saved offline copy located on an encrypted drive that's never directly connected to the net (where i cache most of my installers and stuff), so it'll be a pretty sure thing it wasn't tampered with before I got around to signing it and uploading the .sig file.
+Grab my key (0x5F94763A) and run $gpg --verify freebsd102-linode.sig freebsd102-linode.img